 Dental Crowns, known commonly as crowns or caps, are used to restore the structure and integrity of a tooth.
 Dental crowns are common in adults, but sometimes children need dental crowns, too!
 If a cavity damages a significant portion of a primary tooth, or if a patient is very young and filling might not last until the adult tooth comes in, we recommend the use of a dental crown.
 At Smile Wright Dental, we make custom, made-to-fit crowns that start at the gum line to restore your child’s tooth to its original shape and size.
 Most people choose porcelain crowns because they match the color and look of real teeth, but crowns come in other materials, including gold and metal.
 Our dentists will help you choose the right crown for your child.

 Aside from being an alternative to filling a cavity, dental crowns can be used for many other reasons, both periodontal and cosmetic, including:

 - To protect a tooth after a root canal

 - To anchor and attach a dental bridge

 - To strengthen a fractured or weak tooth

 - To improve the look of a misshapen tooth

 What is involved with a dental crown procedure?

-Just like with our other pediatric dentistry procedures, our priority is to make your child as comfortable as possible during their dental crown procedure.
+Just like with our other dentistry procedures, our priority is to make your child as comfortable as possible during their dental crown procedure.
 Once we completely numb their mouth using local anesthesia, all of the affected tooth areas are removed and cleaned to ensure there is no tooth decay left.
 The remaining surface is prepared so the crown will stay in place.
 Our dentist will then cement the custom crown in the proper place.